JackalLabs/canine-docs/docs/overview/jkl.md

 As the Jackal Protocol is a Proof-of-Stake (PoS) Cosmos L1 blockchain, JKL can be delegated to validators to secure the network and earn JKL rewards.
 Otherwise known as staking or staked tokens.

 ## Transaction Fees
 Transactions on the Jackal Protocol must be paid for using JKL.
-As the protocol is PoS, cost of transactions are inexpensive.
+As the protocol is PoS, the cost of transactions is inexpensive.

 ## Governance
-Staked tokens grant on-chain governance participation within the Jackal Protocol to vote on text, software, spend, and other governance proposals.
+Staked tokens grant on-chain governance participation within the Jackal Protocol to vote on text, software, spending, and other governance proposals.

 ## Collateral
-The JKL token can act as collateral for validators, storage providers, and other smart contract use-cases.
+The JKL token can act as collateral for validators, storage providers, and other smart contract use cases.

 ## Liquidity Provision
 JKL can be allocated into a liquidity pool to earn JKL rewards.